marcusoftnet/static-now/README.md

 var options = { directory : __dirname };
 require("static-now")(options);
 ```

 By default the directory that node is started in is used.
-Meaning if you go ```npm --harmony app.js``` in ```/Volumes/Users/marcus/demo``` the files in that directory will be exposed via the web server.
+Meaning if you go ```node app.js``` in ```/Volumes/Users/marcus/demo``` the files in that directory will be exposed via the web server.

 ## Port

 ```javascript
 var options = { portnumber : 3456 };
 require("static-now")(options);
 ```

+This will serve up the site at `http://localhost:3000`

-By default port 3000 is used, meaning that your web server is started at http://localhost:3000.
+By default port 3000 is used, meaning that your web server is started at  `http://localhost:3000 `.

 For hosting in Heroku, or other platform as a service providers, you can use a process parameter to get the correct port.
 Like so: